-- General
+- 1. General C06

-- 2. Federal Funds
+- 2. Federal Funds C07

-- 3. Supplemental General
+- 3. Supplemental General C08

-- 4. Adult Education
+- 4. Adult Education C010

-- 5. Preschool-Aged At-Risk
+- 5. Preschool-Aged At-Risk C011

-- 6. Adult Supplemental
+- 6. Adult Supplemental C012

-- 7. K-12 Education Fund
+- 7. At-Risk Education Fund C013

-- 8. Bilingual Education
+- 8. Bilingual Education C014

-- 9. Virtual School
+- 9. Virtual School C015

-- 10. Capital Outlay
+- 10. Capital Outlay C016

-- 11. Driver Training
+- 11. Driver Training C018

-- 12. Extraordinary School
+- 12. Extraordinary School C022

-- 13. Food Service
+- 13. Food Service C024

-- 14. Professional Development
+- 14. Professional Development C026

-- 15. Parents Education Program
+- 15. Parents Education Program C028

-- 16. Summer School
+- 16. Summer School C029

-- 17. Special Education
+- 17. Special Education C030

-- 18. Career and Postsecondary

-- 19. Gifts and Grants - 20.
-Special Liability Expense - 21.
-Special Reserve - 22.
-Contingency Reserve - 23.
-Textbook & Student Materials Revolving - 25.
-Bond & Interest #1 and #2 - 26.
-COOP Special Education - 1.
+- 18. Career and Postsecondary C034 - 19.
+Gifts and Grants C035 - 20.
+Special Liability Expense C042 - 21.
+Special Reserve C047 - 22.
+Contingency Reserve C053 - 23.
+Textbook & Student Materials Revolving C055 - 25.
+Bond & Interest #1 and #2 C062 / C063 - 26.
+COOP Special Education C078 - 1.
 GENERAL FUND Money for the General Fund is primarily equalized state aid.
-Expenditures from the general fund are limited by state law and may be transferred to numerous program and weighted funds such as preschool-aged at-risk, at-risk education fund, bilingual education, driver education, food service, parents as teachers, special education, career and postsecondary education, professional development, etc. - 2.
+Expenditures from the general fund are limited by state law and may be transferred to numerous program and weighted funds such as preschool-aged at-risk, at-risk education fund, bilingual education, driver education, food service, parents as teachers, special education, career and post-secondary education, professional development, etc. Required transfers include Special Education and At-Risk. - 2.
 FEDERAL FUNDS These are primarily Title programs for specific, targeted purposes.
 Cash balance will be very small and consists of money that will be spent in the immediate future. - 3.
 SUPPLEMENTAL GENERAL FUND Also known as the Local Option Budget (LOB), this is additional budget authority for operating expenses, similar to the general fund.
-Boards of education may adopt up to 32.0% of the general fund, or 33% subject to protest petition.
+Boards of education may adopt up to 32.2% of the general fund, or 33% subject to protest petition.
 Funding is from local property taxes and equalized state aid.
-Any cash balance carried over reduces the succeeding year's property tax. - 4.
+Any cash balance carried over reduces the succeeding year's property tax.
+Required transfers include Special Education, Bilingual, and At-risk. - 4.
 ADULT EDUCATION This money is primarily from a mill levy that is used for adult basic education programs (GED). - 5.
 PRESCHOOL-AGED AT-RISK Money is transferred to this fund from the general fund.
 Carryover funds will help support the succeeding year's budget. - 6.
-ADULT SUPPLEMENTAL This fund consists primarily of fees collected for non-credit classes. - 7.
+ADULT SUPPLEMENTAL - This fund consists primarily of fees collected for non-credit classes. - 7.
 AT-RISK EDUCATION FUND At-risk funding provides programs and services for students struggling academically.
-The funds will be deposited in the general fund and transferred to the at-risk education fund. - 8.
-BILINGUAL EDUCATION Revenue in this fund is transferred from the school district's general fund and provides services for English language learners. - 9.
-VIRTUAL EDUCATION These funds, based on the number of students enrolled in a virtual program, are transferred from the general fund to fund virtual education.
+The At-Risk and High Density At-Risk funds are required to be transferred from the general fund.
+An additional required transfer must be made from the supplemental general fund. - 8.
+BILINGUAL EDUCATION Revenue in this fund can be transferred from the school district's general fund and provides services for English language learners.
+An additional required transfer must be made from the Supplemental General Fund. - 9.
+VIRTUAL EDUCATION - These funds, based on the number of students enrolled in a virtual program, are transferred from the general fund to fund virtual education.